 Competing in his third full-time season in the NASCAR Cup Series, Ryan Preece is within reach of a milestone start.
 By competing in this weekend’s Cup event at Watkins Glen International, the driver of the No. 37 JTG-Daugherty Racing Chevrolet Camaro ZL1 1LE will achieve 100 career starts in NASCAR’s premier series.

-A native from Berlin, Connecticut, Preece made his Cup debut at New Hampshire Motor Speedway in September 2015.
+A native of Berlin, Connecticut, Preece made his Cup debut at New Hampshire Motor Speedway in September 2015.
 By then, he was a veteran and a former champion in the NASCAR Whelen Modified Tour.
-Driving the No. 98 car for Premium Motorsports, Preece started 37th and finished 32nd in his serie on Ss debut.
+Driving the No. 98 car for Premium Motorsports, Preece started 37th and finished 32nd in his series debut.
 He returned for the final four Cup races of the season, where he finished 42nd, 36th, 37th and 38th in the following races at Martinsville Speedway, Texas Motor Speedway, Phoenix Raceway and at Homestead-Miami Speedway.

 In September 2018, Preece was named a full-time Cup driver of the No. 47 Chevrolet Camaro ZL1 for JTG-Daugherty Racing for the 2019 season, replacing AJ Allmendinger.
 By then, Preece was coming off two strong part-time seasons in the Xfinity Series with Joe Gibbs Racing, where he earned one victory apiece in each season.